Trade Adjustment Assistance

 Trade Adjustment Assistance (TAA) is a federal program of the United States government to act as a way to reduce the damaging impact of imports felt by certain sectors of the U.S. economy.
 The current structure features four components of Trade Adjustment Assistance: for workers, firms, farmers, and communities.
 Each cabinet-level department was tasked with a different sector of the overall Trade Adjustment Assistance program.
 The program for workers is the largest, and is administered by the U.S. Department of Labor.
 The program for farmers is administered by the U.S. Department of Agriculture, and the firms and communities programs are administered by the U.S. Department of Commerce.

-A 2020 study found that counties with a history of successful petitions for trade adjustment assistance were less likely to support protectionism and were more likely to support Democratic candidates in the future.
+TAA has long been criticized as too small relative to the scale of trade-related job loss, with some labor leaders describing it as "burial insurance."
+Research on the political effects of the policy finds that counties with a history of successful petitions were less likely to support protectionism and more likely to support Democratic candidates.
+When these benefits are concentrated in places with lower levels of import competition, improved access to TAA benefits reduces support for pro-trade candidates.

+As of July 1, 2022, the program has been terminated.

 History

+Historically, there have been various ideas to provide relief for those harmed by tariff reductions in the United States.

 Trade Adjustment Assistance consists of four programs authorized under the Trade Expansion Act of 1962 and defined further under the Trade Act of 1974 (19 U.S.C. § 2341 et seq) (Trade Act).
 The original idea for a trade compensation program goes back to 1939.
 Later, it was proposed by President John F. Kennedy as part of the total package to open up free trade.
 President Kennedy said: "When considerations of national policy make it desirable to avoid higher tariffs, those injured by that competition should not be required to bear the full brunt of the impact.
 Rather, the burden of economic adjustment should be borne in part by the Federal Government."